NextSDS Logo

 Handling

 Avoid breathing of or direct contact with material.
 Only use in well ventilated areas.
 Wash thoroughly after handling.
-For guidance on selection of personal protective equipment see Section 8 of this Safety Data Sheet.
-Use the information in this data sheet as input to a risk assessment of local circumstances to help determine appropriate controls for safe handling, storage and disposal of this material.
-Ensure that all local regulations regarding handling and storage facilities are followed.
 Avoid inhaling vapour and/or mists.
 Avoid contact with skin, eyes and clothing.
 Extinguish any naked flames.
 Do not smoke.
 Remove ignition sources.
 Avoid sparks.
 When using do not eat or drink.

 Storage

-Storage Temperature: Ambient.
+Ambient temperature.
 Bulk storage tanks should be diked (bunded).
 Locate tanks away from heat and other sources of ignition.
 Must be stored in a diked (bunded) well-ventilated area, away from sunlight, ignition sources and other sources of heat.
-Keep away from aerosols, flammables, oxidizing agents, corrosives and from other flammable products which are not harmful or toxic to man or to the environment.
+Keep away from aerosols, flammables, oxidizing agents, corrosives and from other flammable products.

 Hygiene